-- If a department leader or supervisor is notified that an employee, contractor, or recent visitor to the facility has a Confirmed Case of COVID-19, then, as possible, the leader or supervisor should immediately evacuate and section off8 areas that the individual with the Confirmed Case of COVID-19 has occupied for 15 minutes or more over the past 48 hours (for example, the individual's office, shared work areas, kitchen area).
-Where possible, the areas should remain sectioned off for 24 hours before cleaning and disinfecting. - The department leader or supervisor should ensure that areas occupied by the individual with COVID-19 for 15 minutes or more in the last 48 hours are cleaned and disinfected in accordance with CDC standards.
-This may be accomplished by contacting the department's facilities management team via a service request9 or by arranging directly for cleaning and disinfecting. - a) In the case of a facilities service request, the requestor should provide the following information (as known and available): - This is a COVID-19 Confirmed Case alert, with request for disinfectant cleaning. - The point of contact within the department. - The location of the potentially infected areas (for example, Courthouse, Suite ###). - The time that the person with a Confirmed Case of COVID-19 was last in the space. - Whether or not the potentially infected areas have been sectioned off. - b) For departments without direct access to a facilities management team, the department should follow closely the CDC guidance for cleaning and disinfecting facilities, including: - Opening outside doors and windows, if possible, to increase air circulation in these areas. - Waiting 24 hours, or as long as is practical, since last occupancy by the person with COVID-19 before cleaning and disinfecting sectioned off areas. - Cleaning and disinfecting all areas used by the person with COVID-19, focusing especially on frequently touched surfaces. - Vacuuming should not be done in the first 24 hours.
-Afterwards, when needed, vacuuming should be done when the area is unoccupied and using a higherficiency particulate air (HEPA) filter vacuum (if available) and with any fans or ventilation systems turned off (if possible).
+- If a department leader or supervisor is notified that an employee, contractor, or recent visitor to the facility has a Confirmed Case of COVID-19, then, as possible, the leader or supervisor should immediately evacuate and section off areas that the individual with the Confirmed Case of COVID-19 has occupied for 15 minutes or more over the past 48 hours (for example, the individual's office, shared work areas, kitchen area).
+Where possible, the areas should remain sectioned off for 24 hours before cleaning or disinfecting. - The department leader or supervisor should ensure that areas occupied by the individual with COVID-19 for 15 minutes or more in the last 48 hours are cleaned or disinfected in accordance with CDC standards.
+This may be accomplished by contacting the department's facilities management team via a service request or by arranging directly for cleaning or disinfecting. - a) In the case of a facilities service request, the requestor should provide the following information (as known and available): - This is a COVID-19 Confirmed Case alert, with request for disinfectant cleaning. - The point of contact within the department. - The location of the potentially infected areas (for example, Courthouse, Suite ###). - The time that the person with a Confirmed Case of COVID-19 was last in the space. - Whether or not the potentially infected areas have been sectioned off. - b) For departments without direct access to a facilities management team, the department should follow closely the CDC guidance for cleaning or disinfecting facilities, including: - Opening outside doors and windows, if possible, to increase air circulation in these areas. - Waiting 24 hours, or as long as is practical, since last occupancy by the person with COVID-19 before cleaning or disinfecting sectioned off areas. - Cleaning or disinfecting all areas used by the person with COVID-19, focusing especially on frequently touched surfaces. - Vacuuming should not be done in the first 24 hours.
+Afterwards, when needed, vacuuming should be done when the area is unoccupied and using a higherficiency particulate air (HEPA) filter vacuum (if available) and with any fans or ventilation systems turned off (if possible). - c) Once any space occupied by the individual with COVID-19 has been appropriately cleaned or disinfected, it may be reopened for use. - Supervisors should, as possible, identify employees, Contractors, and Persons in Care or Custody who had Exposure to the individual with the Confirmed Case of COVID19 in the 48 hours prior to the onset of symptoms through the time of the positive test or medical confirmation.
+For individuals with the Confirmed Case of COVID-19 who are asymptomatic, identify people who had Exposure in the 48 hours prior to the time the test specimen was collected.